ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily, a subset of what I learned that day

+#### Fab 26, 2022 (Day 54): Fungibility w/ an Anology

+Fungibility: Let’s say you’re visiting the bank and happen to have an old but workable dollar bill in your pocket, you do your thing and ask the cashier to provide a fresh note.
+You provide the old bill and get a fresh one.
+Both of them had exactly the same value.
+That is called fungibility.
+NFTs are not like that, they are unique to themselves which means there are no two tokens that are identical.

 #### Fab 26, 2022 (Day 54): Solidity: Pure Functions

 Pure functions neither modify the blockchain nor read it